flaviuse/mern-authentication/README.md

 ## Update 28/04/2019 : Huge simplification of the project for better usability as a boilerplate.

+## Todo : convert to hooks in front, add env VAR in back to make email verification optionnal

 Based on Create React App for the client.

 # MERN STACK authentication with email verification